Dean Bosnich: Playing career

 Bosnich made his debut in round 3 of the 2002 season against the Penrith Panthers.
 Bosnich played the majority of 2002 including the preliminary final defeat against New Zealand and the first half of 2003 off the Bench, however after the mid-season departure of Dean Treister to Hull FC he gained a starting position for part of the 2003 and 2004 NRL Seasons.

+After being released by Cronulla Sharks, he joined French club Pia Donkeys in 2005, where he would spend five seasons.